-Supplemental Example / Problem Sessions: on Zoom

-We cover a lot of material in this class and there is rarely enough lecture time to cover everything in the reading assignments, to work as many examples as most students would like, or to answer your questions in detail.
+Supplemental Example / Problem Sessions: time and place to br determined We cover a lot of material in this class and there is rarely enough lecture time to cover everything in the reading assignments, to work as many examples as most students would like, or to answer your questions in detail.
 These supplemental sessions will make the class much easier to follow with less outside reading and study time.